snehil20/python/README.md

 Image_identifier.py is a machine learning model based on basic nueral networks.
 Which can be use for both image identification and image scanning.

 CNN_model: A basic CNN model for image identification using CIFAR-10 datasheet

+ Bag of words: A simple algorithm to find the frequency of each word in a paragraph or in a dataset. can be use to feed the data to RNN based machine learning model